 Castor oil is one oil I didn't know a lot about.
 Now I think I should use it by the gallon (or liter)!
 It has a high fatty acid content which deeply moisturizes, softens and soothes the skin.
 It stimulates production of that all important collagen and boosts elasticity in the skin.
 What does this do for you?
 You won't get wrinkles as soon, your skin will look younger, you'll have reduced acne and it's anti-inflammatory, antibacterial and anti-fungal.
 I could go on and on but suffice it to say, it's a great oil to include in your soap!

 Cocoa Butter is full of fatty acids which provide deep and moisturizing care for your skin.
 It heals chapped skin, and can help to relieve symptoms of skin ailments such as eczema and dermatitis.
-Its high antioxidant content fights the free radicals that cause premature aging.
+Its high antioxidant content fight the free radicals that cause premature aging.
 It is also a natural inflammatory.
 It's a great addition to our soap.

 Because the bars are handmade, you can expect to see slight differences in the size and weight.
 After the soap is made, it needs to cure for at least one month.
-However, after it's cured, some of the moisture in the bar continues to evaporate out.
-The bar shrinks a little; enough that the label we've wrapped around the bar becomes a bit loose and the weight decreases a little.
+After it’s cured, some of the moisture in the bar continues to evaporate out.
+The bar shrinks a little; enough that the label we’ve wrapped around the bar becomes a bit loose and the weight decreases a little.
 The bar gets harder, and this is actually better.
 There is nothing lost from the soap, and it will not dissolve as quickly when it does get wet in a shower or bath.

-Each bar is approximately 2 1/2 in. x 2 1/2 in. x 1 in. - or 6 cm. x 6 cm. x 2 cm.
+Each bar is approximately 2 ½ in. x 2 ½ in. x 1in. or 6 cm. x 6 cm. x 2 cm.
 Weight is between 3.5 and 4 oz., or between 99 and 113 grams.